vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 - a ZK proof 𝜋 that all these hashes belong to the same chain.

 Given these two elements, it is easy to prove that a set of hashes belongs to the same chain.
-1. First, it needs to be verified that all the hashes are part of the Block Proof Cache structure.
+1. It needs to be verified that all the hashes are part of the Block Proof Cache structure.
-2. Second, 𝜋 needs to be verified.
+2. 𝜋 needs to be verified.

 ### Block Proof Cache (BPC) structure